dvolk/ada2025/README.md

 ## Features

-- Docker containers with full Debian XFCE desktop
 - Create machines from machine templates
 - Share machines with other users
 - Open desktop in a web browser
 - Upload and download files with integrated file browser
+- Example docker container with Debian 11 XFCE desktop

 ## Tech used